 A revoked public key can still be used to verify signatures made by you in the past, but it cannot be used to encrypt future messages to you.
 Your ability to decrypt old encrypted messages is not affected by revoking the key.
 Thus you do want to keep the revoked sec/pub key in GPG Keychain.
 It will do no harm but allow you to keep access to old messages if you recall the password at a later point in time.

-- double click the key with the User ID in question
+- open GPG Keychain and double click the key with the User ID you are looking to revoke

 - right-click User ID to be revoked and select

-- repeat steps if you want to revoke another User IDs
+- repeat steps to revoke additional User IDs

 Important: If the key with this User ID was uploaded to the key servers, make sure to upload the updated key.
 Only then, the entry on the key servers will reflect the revoked User ID.